Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 eureka.instance.secureHealthCheckUrl=https://${eureka.hostname}:443/actuator/health
 ```

   If using a service such as [Spring Actuator](https://spring.io/guides/gs/actuator-service/), the management server port must be defined as the same port as server.port.
 This is because the platform assigns a random port to server.port, which the platform then exposes as port 80 and port 443.
-As such, the Actuator must also communicate on the port which is chosen by the platform to be exposed to the internet
+As such, the Actuator must also communicate on the port which is chosen by the platform to be exposed to the internet.

 #### Server Configuration